martijnvandergeest/git-testing/README.md

 ```
 mvn gwt:run
 ```
-This should open the application in your browser.
+This should open the 'GWT Development Mode' application.
+Press the 'Launch Default Browser' button to open the application in your browser.
 Now enable 'Super Dev Mode' by opening the 'Dev Mode On' bookmark.

-After reloading, open Google Chrome's Developer Tools and go to the 'Sources' tab.
-Select a file followed by clicking on a line number to create a breakpoint.
+After (automatic) reloading of the page, open Chrome's Developer Tools and go to the 'Sources' tab.
+There should be one domain that corresponds to the hostname:port of the codeserver.
+Inside this domain there should be a *sourcemaps/qafegwt* folder.
+Select a file inside this folder and click on a line number to create a breakpoint.

+A possible entry point for debugging the client could be `public void onModuleLoad()` method in the `com.qualogy.qafe.gwt.client.QAFEGWTWeb` class.
+This is a starting point for loading the UI.
+Another possible entry point could be `private static AsyncCallback<?> createCallBack` method in the `com.qualogy.qafe.gwt.client.ui.renderer.events.CallbackHandler` class.
+This method is called when, for example, actions are performed on UI elements (like clicking a button).

-### Client (GWT Debugging from Confluence)
+### Debugging client-side code in Eclipse

 To configure SuperDevMode in Eclipse, follow the steps below:
 **Note:** If Eclipse is currently open, close it or restart it after step 1.